Veritas temporis filia Truth is the Daughter of Time

 Tudor “histories” have left an almost indelible image of Richard as a physically deformed tyrant, who usurped the English throne from his own nephew, Edward V; later having the youth and his younger brother murdered to secure his position.
 None of this is substantiated by reliable, first-hand evidence.
 Ricardian scholarship has critically examined a wealth of contemporary source material, and successfully challenged centuries of misconceptions and propaganda.

-Members in the Toronto area meet regularly for friendly debates and to present short papers on the life and times of Richard III.
+Members meet regularly via Zoom for friendly debates and to present short papers on the life and times of Richard III.
 The highlight of the year is the Annual General Meeting celebrated on or near Richard’s birthday in early October.

 Loyaulte me lie – Loyalty Binds Me